.

 The club was named by ex-pupils of the English High School of Rosario in homage to its director and football coach, English immigrant Isaac Newell.
 Newell's Old Boys has an historic rivalry with Rosario Central, the other club from Rosario.

-The team colors are black and red, taken from the flags of Great Britain and Germany (Isaac Newell being British and his wife German), and the team is often referred to as leprosos (lepers) because they promoted a charity match to raise funds for a leprosy clinic back in the 1920s.
+The team colors are black and red, taken from the flags of England and Germany (Isaac Newell being English and his wife German).
+The team is often referred to as leprosos (lepers) because they played in a charity match to raise funds for a leprosy clinic back in the 1920s.
+Bell, Jack.
+"In Argentina, Banfield Wins First Title," Goal (The New York Times soccer blog), Sunday, December 13, 2009.

 Newell's also won a friendly mini-tournament called the Little World Cup in 1988, against River Plate, Milan, Juventus, Real Madrid and Manchester United, and is, together with Boca Juniors, San Lorenzo and Racing one of the few Argentine clubs that made a long and successful tour over Europe (in 1941), in which they defeated several important teams such as Valencia, Borussia Monchengladbach, Real Madrid and the Spanish National "A" Team.
 These are the only major international achievements of the club until now (although several minor international summer tournaments were won).
 So as yet the club have not won an official international championship.